-

 Abstract

-Objectives We compared the viral cycle threshold (Ct) value of infected patients to better understand the viral kinetics during the dominant period in which a specific virus type according to the vaccination status in Gyeonggi Province, Republic of Korea.
+OBJECTIVES We compared the viral cycle threshold (Ct) values of infected patients to better understand viral kinetics by vaccination status during different periods of variant predominance in Gyeonggi Province, Korea.

-Methods We obtained case-specific data from the COVID-19 surveillance system, Gyeonggi in-depth epidemiologic report system, and Health Insurance Review & Assessment (HIRA) Service from January 2020 to January 2022.
-We defined the dominant periods according to the viral sequencing test result and explored Ct values.
+METHODS We obtained case-specific data from the coronavirus disease 2019 (COVID-19) surveillance system, Gyeonggi in-depth epidemiological report system, and Health Insurance Review & Assessment Service from January 2020 to January 2022.
+We defined periods of variant predominance and explored Ct values by analyzing viral sequencing test results.
 Using a generalized additive model, we performed a nonlinear regression analysis to determine viral kinetics over time.

-Results Cases in the delta variant dominant period had higher viral shedding patterns than cases in other periods.
-The temporal change of virus shedding did not differ according to the vaccination status in the omicron variant dominant period but decreased in patients who completed the third vaccination in the delta variant dominant period.
-The time from symptom onset to peak viral shedding based on the E gene in the case of the omicron and delta variant dominant periods was approximately 2.4 days (95% CI: 2.2-2.5) and 2.1 days (95% CI: 95% CI: 2.0-2.1), respectively.
+RESULTS Cases in the Delta variant’s period of predominance had higher viral shedding patterns than cases in other periods.
+The temporal change of viral shedding did not vary by vaccination status in the Omicron-predominant period, but viral shedding decreased in patients who had completed their third vaccination in the Delta-predominant period.
+During the Delta-predominant and Omicron-predominant periods, the time from symptom onset to peak viral shedding based on the E gene was approximately 2.4 days (95% confidence interval [CI], 2.2 to 2.5) and 2.1 days (95% CI, 2.0 to 2.1), respectively.

-Conclusions In the one-time tests conducted to diagnose SARS-CoV-2 infection in a large population, although individual characteristics were not adjusted, it was confirmed that the viral shedding differed according to the dominant strain and vaccination history.
-These analysis results give utilization value for hundreds of thousands of test data produced at SARS-CoV-2 screening test centers.
+CONCLUSIONS In one-time tests conducted to diagnose COVID-19 in a large population, although no adjustment for individual characteristics was conducted, it was confirmed that viral shedding differed by the predominant strain and vaccination history.
+These results show the value of utilizing hundreds of thousands of test data produced at COVID-19 screening test centers.

 -